-Recent music direction and conducting projects include The Shape of a Child (Avaloch Music Institute), The Hello Girls (Princeton University), Sondheim on Sondheim and No for An Answer (Theater 2020), The Fantasticks (Infinity Theatre Company), Matilda (Ghostlight Theater Camp), Romeo and Juliet (Saratoga Performing Arts Center), and Snow White (Ragtag Theatre).
+In addition to his work at Princeton, Solon works as a Music Director & Conductor for Broadway, Off-Broadway, and Regional events and shows.
+Recent selected projects include Second Stage’s 2022 Gala, The Winter’s Tale (Princeton University), The Catacombs (by TONY-nominated Larry Kirwan), The Shape of a Child (Avaloch Music Institute), The Hello Girls (Princeton University), Sondheim on Sondheim and No for An Answer (Theater 2020), The Fantasticks (Infinity Theatre Company), Matilda (Ghostlight Theater Camp), Romeo and Juliet (Saratoga Performing Arts Center), and Snow White (Ragtag Theatre).

 Solon previously taught music and theater at The Dalton School After-School Program and has given lectures and full-length concerts on American music history through the Road Scholars Program.
 He teaches voice, piano, and musicianship lessons through his private studio and can often be found playing piano for ensembles and events around NYC.
-He has been an improv pianist for The Story Pirates comedy group and frequently works as an accompanist, vocalist, and arranger with The Young People’s Chorus of NYC.
+He has been an improv pianist for The Story Pirates comedy group and an accompanist, vocalist, and arranger with The Young People’s Chorus of NYC.

 Solon holds a B.A. in Music (Intensive) and Theatre Studies, with distinction in both majors, from Yale University.
 At Yale, he studied music theatre composition with Jeanine Tesori, Scott Frankel, and Josh Rosenblum, lyric writing with Michael Korie, and libretto writing with Marsha Norman.
 He also served as music director for The Duke’s Men of Yale and the world-renowned Yale Whiffenpoofs, with whom he produced the CARA-nominated album, “On the Bumpy Road.”
 Solon is also a huge fan of avocados!